-Welcome to the Kinesiology Department at Kansas State University!
+Welcome to the Department of Kinesiology at Kansas State University!
 We invite you to learn more about our department and the opportunities we offer.

-The final frontier may be no further than Manhattan, Kan., as a team of Kansas State University researchers launches a project funded by a $1.2 million grant from the National Aeronautics and Space Administration.
+The final frontier may be no further than Manhattan, Kansas, as a team of Kansas State University researchers launches a project funded by a $1.2 million grant from the National Aeronautics and Space Administration (NASA).

-Thomas Barstow, professor of kinesiology, his doctoral student Carl Ade will research what physical characteristics are necessary for an astronaut to perform lunar tasks.
+Thomas Barstow, professor of kinesiology and his doctoral student Carl Ade will research what physical characteristics are necessary for an astronaut to perform lunar tasks.
 The team also will study ways to assess whether a person has enough physical capacity to perform the tasks.